Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Roughness effects on suction side boundary layer

-Furthermore, we study the evolution of vortical structures for the $k48\alpha100$ case in a sequence of snapshots, along with the corresponding distribution of the wall-normal maximum TKE as shown in figure~\ref{fig:Q_k48s100}.
-Overall, the evolving structures observed here resemble those shown in previous transitional channel flows \citep{Zhou_1999,Zhao_2016} and flate plate boundary layer \citep{Sayadi_2013}.
-Specifically, a $\Lambda$-shaped structure first appears as the boundary layer flow enters the APG region at $x/C_{ax}=0.65$, as shown in figure~\ref{fig:Q_k48s100}(\textit{a}).
-It is noted that the $\Lambda$-shaped structure causes the TKE to rapidly amplify, forming a local peak as shown by the blue arrow in figure \ref{fig:Q_k48s100}(\textit{b}).
-Traveling downstream, the initial structure quickly evolves into a hairpin-like vortex as shown in figure \ref{fig:Q_k48s100}(\textit{c}), and the local TKE peak increases and moves downstream accordingly.
-Furthermore, the primary hairpin vortex (PHV), once formed, induces the subsequent hairpin-like structures, forming a coherent packet of hairpins that propagate coherently \citep{Zhou_1999}.
-The hairpin packets presented in figure \ref{fig:Q_k48s100}(\textit{d}) result in multiple TKE peaks, which keep convecting downstream while amplifying.
+Furthermore, we study the evolution of vortical structures for the $k48\alpha100$ case in a sequence of snapshots, along with the corresponding distribution of the wall-normal maximum TKE as shown in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{b-f}).
+Overall, the evolving structures observed here resemble those shown in previous transitional channel flows \cite{Zhou_1999,Zhao_2016} and flate plate boundary layer \cite{Sayadi_2013}.
+Specifically, a $\Lambda$-shaped structure first appears as the boundary layer flow enters the APG region at $x/C_{ax}=0.65$, as shown in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{b}).
+It is noted that the $\Lambda$-shaped structure causes the TKE to rapidly amplify, forming a local peak as shown by the blue arrow in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{c}).
+Traveling downstream, the initial structure quickly evolves into a hairpin-like vortex as shown in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{d}), and the local TKE peak increases and moves downstream accordingly.
+Furthermore, the primary hairpin vortex (PHV), once formed, induces the subsequent hairpin-like structures, forming a coherent packet of hairpins that propagate coherently \cite{Zhou_1999}.
+The hairpin packets presented in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{e}) result in multiple TKE peaks, which keep convecting downstream while amplifying.
 Moreover, the hairpins also generate quasi-streamwise vortices to the side of their legs.
-Besides the spanwise symmetric structures we have presented, there also exist asymmetric one-sided hairpins, such as 'canes' shown in figure \ref{fig:Q_k48s100}(\textit{e}).
-From figure \ref{fig:Q_k48s100}(\textit{e}) to \ref{fig:Q_k48s100}(\textit{h}), it can be observed that the vortical structures become increasingly chaotic, until breaking down into turbulence.
+Besides the spanwise symmetric structures we have presented, there also exist asymmetric one-sided hairpins, such as `canes' shown in Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{f}).
+From Fig.~\ref{fig:Q_k48s50+k48s100}(\textit{e}) to \ref{fig:Q_k48s50+k48s100}(\textit{g}), it can be observed that the vortical structures become increasingly chaotic, until breaking down into turbulence.